-Until certified as a qualified operator, a user should not attempt to personally use an microscope unless he/she is taking a training course and is being directly supervised by an SRNML technician.
+Until certified as a qualified operator, a user should not attempt to personally use a microscope unless they are taking a training course and is being directly supervised by SRNML personnel.
 Use by a non-qualified operator will result in loss of use of the facility.

-A qualified operator, who is observed by an SRNML technician or the SRNML Director not following proper protocol, not correctly using the microscope or using a microscope for which he/she has not been certified, will have his/her qualified status revoked.
-If the user wants reinstatement as a qualified operator, he/she must again be certified as qualified.
+A qualified operator, who is observed by SRNML personnel not following proper protocol, not correctly using the microscope or using a microscope for which they have not been certified, or not storing/labeling/cleaning their materials adequately will have their qualified status revoked.
+If the user wants reinstatement as a qualified operator, they must again be certified as qualified.

-SRNML Schedule: The regular hours of the SRNML will be from 8:00 a.m. to 5:00 p.m.
+The regular hours of the SRNML will be from 8:00 a.m. to 5:00 p.m.
 Monday through Friday (7:30 a.m. to 4:30 p.m., if the University is on that summer schedule).
-The facility will be open at other times only to qualified day/night operators or by special arrangement with the SRNML Director.
+The facility will be open at other times only to qualified day/night operators or by special arrangement with SRNML personnel.